thorrellt/practice-portfolio/README.md

 **Responsive Design:** This project used media queries to approach how the page is displayed on varying screen sizes.
 A lot was gained by viewing how these attributes altered the appearance and layout of the page.

+## If I Revisited This Project,
+#### I Would...

+-   Replace some of the existing code with more semantic HTML.
+The number of div tags can be reduced by using more appropriate & descriptive tags.

+-   Convert to CSS to SASS to improve the readability & modularity of the code, in addition to removing any redundancies in the naming conventions.

+-   Run the HTML & CSS through W3C’s Validators to check for any syntactical errors.

 ## Credits

 This project was built as part of a project based learning lesson from [